keikawa/Verilog-A-photonic-model-library/README.md

 This repository contains photonic device model libraries and sample testbenches for electronics and photonics co-design.
 This model library is designed to capture key device behaviors including optical loss, back reflection, nonlinearity, high-frequency response, and noise characteristics.
 The models are based on the interoperable Verilog-A language and can be imported into standard electronic circuit simulators.
 The sample testbenches are currently provided as a Keysight Advanced Design System (ADS) workspace, with potential support for other simulators in future releases.

-This work builds on our recent study (K.Kawahara and T.Baba, [arXiv:2410.02282](https://arxiv.org/abs/2410.02282)), which has been accepted for publication in IEEE Journal of Microwaves.
+This work builds on our recent study ([K.Kawahara and T.Baba, IEEE Journal of Microwaves](https://doi.org/10.1109/JMW.2025.3576358)).

 ## Screenshot